HakimHazlif/My_First_Portfolio/css_basic/README.md

 Here '0.
-Some early styling' task from Alx platform that called Savana
+Some early styling' and '2.
+Responsive web design' task from Alx platform that called Savana